jdittrich/visualUserResearch/guideVisualResearch.md

 You can as well write down some questions on a cheat sheet you want to ask or points to focus on.
 If make additional notes you can do it on the same sheet.

-If you write down questions you want to ask keep in mind that they should be »how« or »why«- Questions: So called »open questions«.
+If you write down questions, focus on »how« or »why«- Questions: So called »open questions« – they don't suggest a particular answer.
 You should avoid »closed questions«, questions that can be answered simply with »yes« or »no«.
 We ask open questions, since they give us new information, and encourage the participant to draw and write about processes and reasons.

 > Open questions would be:
 >